flybywiresim/discord-bot/.github/CONTRIBUTING.md

 4. Add your command name to the list under `const commands: CommandDefinition[] = [`

 If you need help creating a command, you may find it useful to copy an existing command as a template, changing what you need.

+Please ensure that the command category is appropriate for the command.
+You can find what each category means in `src/lib/constants.ts`.
+For example, a command used for support would use the 'SUPPORT' category.

 ### Modifying a Command